The academic year might be coming to a close, but the university is still here to support you over the summer break.

 Library opening hours

-During the summer break the Main Library, Alan Gilbert Learning Common and Eddie Davies Library will remain open but will have amended opening hours, you can keep up to date with the latest updates on the Library website.
-All other library sites will be closed
+During the summer break the Main Library and the Alan Gilbert Learning Common will remain open Monday-Friday 8:00am-8:00pm and 9:00am-5:00pm Saturday and Sunday.
+You can keep up to date with the latest updates on the Library website, all other library sites will be closed.

 If you happen to encounter any IT issues over summer, IT Services are here to support you.
-They are offering a laptop loan and WiFi access scheme for all undergraduate and postgraduate students, as well as advice on returning after a break.
-As always, you can ask IT support questions on Library Chat – Monday to Friday, 9am to 5pm.
+You can access the IT services website here, as well as advice on returning after a break.
+As always, you can ask IT support questions on Library Chat – Monday to Friday, 9:00am to 5:00pm.

-The Students’ Union is hosting a range of events over the summer break, particularly in celebration of Pride month this June.
+Throughout the summer the SU’s opening hours are reduced, unless there is a gig on in one of their venues in which case they will be open in the evening to accommodate visitors to the event.
+The SU is hosting a range of events over the summer break.
 See their events schedule, as well as a full list of societies you can join ahead of the next academic year.

 The Careers Service hosts a new CareerConnect platform where you can access events, appointments and careers resources over the summer break.